 Golf-PGA Tour Series-China scraps 2021 season due to COVID-19

-Jan 8 (Reuters) - The PGA Tour Series-China will not conduct a 2021 season because of the COVID-19 pandemic and the uncertainty around the situation in the country, the PGA Tour said on Friday.
+Jan 8 (Reuters) - The PGA Tour Series-China will not conduct a 2021 season because of the COVID-19 pandemic and uncertainty around the situation in the country, the PGA Tour said on Friday while announcing plans to restart developmental circuits in Canada and Latin America.

-During the year, officials from the series will discuss ways of returning to competitive golf and look forward to returning to a full schedule of events in 2022.
+During the year, officials from the PGA Tour Series-China will discuss ways of returning to competitive golf and look forward to a full schedule of events in 2022.

 "We remain committed to the region and want to do everything we can to give competitive opportunities for players in Asia and from the Pacific Rim," Greg Carlson, PGA TOUR Series-China Executive Director said in a news release.